wzhouad/wzhouad.github.io/index.md

 <img class="profile-picture" src="photo.jpg">

 I'm a Research Scientist at Zoom GenAI.
 I received my Ph.D. at the University of Southern California where I was supervised by [Prof. Muhao Chen](https://muhaochen.github.io/).
 My research interest lies in natural language processing and machine learning.
-In particular, I'm interested in (1) developing robust and generalizable knowledge acquisition models, (2) developing techniques to add or remove knowledge from LLMs, and (3) enhancing the trustworthy of LLMs.
+In particular, I'm interested in aligning large language models with human values, as well as editing or removing parametric knowledge from large language models.

 Email: A [at] B, where A=wenxuan.zhou.usc and B is gmail.com